KKKKevin0401/DEFE/README.md

 Then input the semi restored image into the Residual Refinement Module (RRM).
 For the RRM, we follow the relevant settings from [https://github.com/savvaki/LPDM].
 ## Training

-You need to modify your data from```datasets/dataset.py```, and then train your own model by running the following commad.
+You need to modify your data according to ```datasets/dataset.py```, and then train your own model by running the following commad.

     python train.py